Skip to main content

 How do I get a second opinion?
 Can I be referred to another consultant?

-It is important to feel able to communicate with your healthcare professional.
+It is important to feel able to communicate with your healthcare practitioner.
 They should check your understanding of the condition, explain any medical terms and let you ask questions.
 If you are not happy or don’t feel comfortable with the advice or treatment from your GP or consultant, do ask for a second opinion.
 Before you get a second opinion it is worth considering whether this is due to a breakdown in communication.
 If you do not understand an explanation you have been given, you could ask your doctor to explain it to you again.
 Your GP will be able to give you advice on getting a second opinion from a consultant.
 If you wish to see a different GP, you can make an appointment with another GP in the practice or try to change practices.
-NHS direct has a useful guide to getting a second opinion on the NHS.
+The NHS website has a useful guide that explains your choices in seeking care.

 How do I cope with pain?